Sara-Iftikhar/AutoTab/docs/source/faqs.rst

 What versions of underlying libraries does this package depends on
 ==================================================================
-Currently `AutoTab` is strongly coupled with a ML python framework `AI4Water`, whose version should be 1.2 or greater.
+Currently ``AutoTab`` is strongly coupled with the machine learning framework `AI4Water`, whose version should be 1.2 or greater.
 Another dependency is `h5py` which does not have any specific version requirement.